GluuFederation/oxExternal/client_registration/software_statement/Readme.md

 1. Visit https://mkjwk.org
 1. Click on RSA tab: set key size to 2048, key use to "Signature", algorithm to RS26, and key ID to "Timestamp".
 Select "yes" for "Show X.509".
 (You can use any other settings in practice)
 1. Click on "generate"
-1. Copy the key corresponding to "Public and Private Keypair" (this is in JWK format), Private Key (X.509 PEM Format), and Public Key (X.509 PEM Format)
+1. Copy the "Public and Private Keypair set" (this is your JWKS), Private Key (X.509 PEM Format), and Public Key (X.509 PEM Format).
+Keep those for later reference

 ## Generate software_statement using JWKS for signature